• Radiant Flourished Gate Fold Mother’s Day Card Tutorial

 Simple Mother's Day Card Tutorial | The Postman's Knock

-Now, grab a bottle of ink or some other round object, and place it on the center of the card.
-Trace around it in order to make a circle.
+Now, grab a bottle of ink or some other round object and place it in the center of the card.
+Trace around the object to make a circle.

 Simple Mother's Day Card Tutorial | The Postman's Knock